swyxio/ai-notes/Monthly Notes/Dec 2023 notes.md

 - [Karpathy - Hallucination is not a bug](https://twitter.com/karpathy/status/1733299213503787018?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 - [Mistral/Huggingface - French AI is trending mostly because people happened to already be there.](https://x.com/heyjchu/status/1733538255365394664?s=20)
 - [fiction - MMAcevedo (mind uploading)](https://qntm.org/mmacevedo) - [sequel was just published](https://twitter.com/qntm/status/1732377446576435337)
+- some buzz about the MedPrompt paper but its a [very very smol MMLU bump with a loooot of shots of prompting](https://x.com/abacaj/status/1734623259369337215?s=20)
 - Beff Jezos on Lex Fridman was some idle debate I don't super care about
 - Prompt injections - [bought Chevy Tahoe for $1](https://news.ycombinator.com/item?id=38681450&utm_source=wondercraft_ai)